Mount Kilimanjaro Climbing via Northern Circuit Route

 You’ll enjoy quiet trails far from the hustle of the more popular southern routes.

-4. Stunning Variety of Landscapes
+4. Northern Circuit Route has Stunning Variety of Landscapes

 The route showcases diverse terrain including lush rainforest, moorland, alpine desert, and glacial zones.